Hockey Fights Cancer Night in Buffalo Slated for Nov. 18

 Roswell Park volunteers will also be stationed at tables throughout the concourse to help fans fill out “I’m fighting for ___” placards to be held up at a designated time during the second period.

 Over the past five years, the Buffalo Sabres’ Hockey Fights Cancer fund has donated $30,000 to Flashes of Hope, a non-profit organization dedicated to finding a cure for children's cancer while honoring the unique life and memories of every child fighting cancer.
-Several Sabres players went to Roswell Park Cancer Institute on Oct.
+Several Sabres players went to Roswell Park Comprehensive Cancer Center on Oct.
 19 to visit with patients that benefit from Flashes of Hope.

 Flashes of Hope will also be set up from 5 to 6:30 p.m. near the elevators on the street level to give cancer survivors an opportunity to have their photos taken professionally.